Carcinogens-alasivu

 Carcinogens are substances, mixtures and process-related chemical compounds which are capable of causing cancer or promoting the occurrence of cancer through inhalation, ingestion or skin contact.

-• chromium (VI) compounds
+• chromium (VI) compound

 • nickel and arsenic and their inorganic compounds